 What is its budget?

 The OAS has a regular fund that supports the General Secretariat, and a specific fund geared toward particular programs and initiatives.
 The General Assembly finances the regular fund by setting country quotas, which are based on members’ capacities to pay.
-The OAS’s 2019 budget [PDF] allocates almost $83 million to the regular fund, to which the United States is required to provide [PDF] nearly $51 million, or about 60 percent.
-Between January and September 2019, the United States also voluntarily gave [PDF] more than $18 million to the specific fund, accounting for about 40 percent of contributions in that period.
+The OAS’s 2022 budget [PDF] allocates $81 million to the regular fund, of which the United States is required to provide [PDF] a little more than $45 million, or about 56 percent.
+Between January and November 2021, the United States voluntarily gave [PDF] more than $21 million to the specific fund, accounting for roughly two-thirds of contributions [PDF] in that period.